RitaSensei/CareConnect/README.md

 ### UI Components

-Various UI components such as Text, Button, and SafeAreaView are used for layout and interaction.
+Various UI components such as Text, TextInput, Button, and SafeAreaView are used for layout and interaction.

 ## Conclusion